Cazure8/voiceguard-subnet/README.md

 ```

 #### Newer versions of Subtensor
-The latest versions of Subtensor are a bit different then explained above, please check the official guide for detailed instructions: https://github.com/opentensor/subtensor/blob/main/docs/running-subtensor-locally.md
+The latest versions of Subtensor are a bit different than explained above, please check the official guide for detailed instructions: https://github.com/opentensor/subtensor/blob/main/docs/running-subtensor-locally.md

 ## Miner